Research & Publication

 -

-The lecture portion of this project will include a presentation of the history of the violoncello piccolo and demonstration on the instrument in a public lecture during the DSU Early Music Festival in March 2021 and in the DSU symposium for Research, Innovation and Creativity.
+The lecture portion of this project included a presentation of the history of the violoncello piccolo and demonstration on the instrument in a public lecture during the Southern Utah Early Music Festival in March 2021 and in the Utah Tech Symposium for Research, Innovation and Creativity.

 -